ci-richard-mcelhinney/nhaystack/README.md

 `rebuildCache`.
 Its best to just get in the habit of running it any time you change a tag or alter the structure of a station.

-Note that tagging of Histories is not currently supported.
-A future version of NHaystack will probably support this.

-### 3.2 A better Workbench Interface
+### 3.1 A better Workbench Interface
 The nHaystack Service View is really simple.
 There's no need to rebuild everything but adding a few buttons add a lot of flexibility to the view.
-I also modified the showed text so we can get rid of ~ codes and retrieve familiar characters.
-For those who want to see ~ codes, just toggle de Codes vs Text button.
+The displayed text has also been modified so we can get rid of ~ codes and retrieve familiar characters.
+For those who want to see ~ codes, just toggle the Codes vs Text button.

 ![New service view](docs/service.PNG)

-If you change your local dictionnary file (local:|file:/C:/Users/USERNAME/Niagara4.2/tridium/shared/nHaystack/customTagsDict.csv) just push the "Reload Custom Tag List" button and all new haystack slot will use the new file to tag your points based on name.
+If you change your local dictionary file (local:|file:/C:/Users/<USERNAME>/Niagara4.<version>/tridium/shared/nHaystack/customTagsDict.csv) just push the "Reload Custom Tag List" button and all new haystack slot will use the new file to tag your points based on name.

-You can also click on the label "Edit your custom Tags" and you will be rediected to the workbench text editor.
+You can also click on the label "Edit your custom Tags" and you will be redirected to the workbench text editor.
 Note that if the file doesn't exist, you will get an error.
 To make this feature work, create a folder named "nHaystack" in your shared folder.
 Then create a simple file named customTagsDict.csv.

 The format of the file is the following ::